vana84/DemoWebShop/README.md

 > ````

->Note : This framework is built & tested on Mac OS X. Though I have added support to run it on Windows, but it's not Tested on it.
+>Note : This framework is built & tested on Mac OS X with default chrome browser.
+Though I have added support to run it on Windows, but it's not Tested on it.